djalbat/occam-ide/README.md

 ## Road map

 This road map summarises the features, and fixes, considered necessary for Occam to become a usable system, in terms of both the software and the theory behind it.
 It covers not just the IDE but also the verifier and the Open Mathematics website.
-There is no particular order and some items could be considered as desirable rather than strictly necessary.

 1. **Editing** Add support for multiple cursors, folding and multiline indentation.
 This entails, amongst other things, overriding the default undo and redo functionality, which should fix the notorious 'Cmd-A' bug.
 Support for the command key on MacOS will be dropped, in fact, including menu shortcuts in the desktop IDE.